-Also, under arrangements with some Providers certain discounts, payments, rebates, settlements, incentives, adjustments and/or allowances, including, but not limited to, pharmacy rebates, may be based on aggregate payments made by the claims administrator or an affiliate in respect to all health care services rendered to all persons who have coverage through a program provided or administered by the claims administrator or an affiliate.
+Also, under arrangements with some Providers certain discounts, payments, rebates settlements, incentives, adjustments and/or allowances, including, but not limited to, pharmacy rebates, may be based on aggregate payments made by the claims administrator or an affiliate in respect to all health care services rendered to all persons who have coverage through a program provided or administered by the claims administrator or an affiliate.
 They are not attributed to specific claims or plans and do not inure to the benefit of any covered individual or group, but may be considered by the claims administrator or an affiliate in determining its fees or subscription charges or premiums.

-Continuation of Care after Termination of Provider: Subject to the terms and conditions set forth below, benefits will be provided at the participating provider level for covered services (subject to applicable coinsurance, deductibles and other terms) received from a provider at the time the provider's contract with the claims administrator terminates (unless the provider's contract terminates for reasons of medical disciplinary cause or reason, fraud, or other criminal activity).
-If your physician leaves our network for any reason other than termination of cause, retirement or death, or if coverage under this plan ends because the plan's Administrative Services Agreement, or because your group changes plans, and you are in active treatment, you may be able to continue seeing that provider for a limited period of time and still get the participating provider benefits.
+Continuation of Care after Termination of Provider: Subject to the terms and conditions set forth below, benefits will be provided at the participating provider level for covered services (subject to applicable copayments, coinsurance, deductibles and other terms) received from a provider at the time the provider's contract is terminated by a Blue Cross or Blue Shield plan (unless the provider's contract is terminated for reasons of medical disciplinary cause or reason, fraud, or other criminal activity).
+This does not apply to a provider who voluntarily terminates his or her contract.
+If your physician leaves our network for any reason other than termination of cause, retirement or death, or if coverage under this plan ends because the plan's Administrative Services Agreement ends, or because your group changes plans, and you are in active treatment, you may be able to continue seeing that provider for a limited period of time and still get the participating provider benefits.

 You must be under the care of the participating provider at the time the provider's contract terminates.
-The terminated provider must agree in writing to provide services to you in accordance with the terms and conditions of his or her agreement with the claims administrator prior to termination.
-The provider must also agree in writing to accept the terms and reimbursement rates under his or her agreement with the claims administrator prior to termination.
-If the provider does not agree with these contractual terms and conditions, the claims administrator is not required to continue the provider's services beyond the contract termination date.
+The terminated provider must agree in writing to provide services to you in accordance with the terms and conditions of his or her agreement with the Blue Cross or Blue Shield plan prior to termination.
+The provider must also agree in writing to accept the terms and reimbursement rates under his or her agreement with the Blue Cross or Blue Shield plan prior to termination.
+If the provider does not agree with these contractual terms and conditions, the provider's services will not be continued beyond the contract termination date.